iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> Super easy to set up a virtual visit and get a prescription<br> :date: __2021-07-30 15:03:11__

+> Doctor was really nice it was easier to talk to her and I would do this again if I needed to.<br> :date: __2021-07-29 07:50:04__

+> Very easy to navigate through and conveniently allows access to see all your appointments in one place.
+Communicatibg with you provider is super easy as well by sending a message directly within the app.
+Makes keeping up with appointments so much easier as it can be done anywhere!<br> :date: __2021-07-27 20:57:42__

+> No more waiting at the doctors office for simple health issues.
+And 24 hours!!!<br> :date: __2021-07-25 13:29:58__

+> So easy and fast.
+My primary care Doctor no longer takes my insurance and I ran out refills for a medication that I have taken 20+ years...still trying to find a new Doctor has been difficult.
+I answered some questions, verified my insurance and was then in a video chat with a doctor within 5 minutes or so.
+Explained my situation and she sent my rx with 2 refills over to my pharmacy and that was it.
+Saved me from having to go to an urgent care.
+Very happy...I highly recommend it!<br> :date: __2021-07-23 21:29:54__

 > I found the app simple and easy to use.<br> :date: __2021-07-23 19:54:08__

 > Good advice good advice and easy-to-follow knowledgeable<br> :date: __2021-07-23 12:54:24__